cqframework/sample-content-ig/README.md

-# sample-ig
+# sample-content-ig
-A sample, template-driven implementation guide that provides a starting environment to use a base for defining new IGs
+A sample, template-driven content implementation guide that provides an illustration of a content IG, with examples of using CQL with FHIR libraries and vocabulary